What do I need to know before I begin writing?

 Suggest a Nurse to Know.
 We’re looking for inspiring individuals to highlight in our popular profile section.
-Nominate an RN who has made a difference in the lives of their clients and in their communities, who has faced unique personal and/or professional challenges that helped them grow as a nurse, who has inspired you, challenged you and taken risks to advance the profession.
+Nominate a Canadian RN who has made a difference in the lives of clients and in the community, who has faced unique personal and/or professional challenges that helped the person grow as a nurse, who has inspired you, challenged you or taken risks to advance the profession.
 Include the name of the nurse and her or his contact information, and briefly explain why you think this person should be profiled.

 Write a letter for Feedback.
 This is your opportunity to comment on what you read in Canadian Nurse.
-Please limit your submission to no more than 250 words and include your professional credentials, a daytime phone number and your complete mailing address.
+Please limit submissions to no more than 250 words and include your name, professional credentials, a daytime phone number and complete mailing address.
 If selected for publication, your submission may be edited for length and clarity.

 Suggest a story idea we can explore.
-Are you dealing with an ethical dilemma or a legal question that you want your colleagues to know about?
+Are you dealing with a workplace challenge that you want your colleagues to know about?
 Have you heard about a problem or a success story in nursing practice that you think our readers would be interested in?
+Let us know.
 We may be able to assign a writer to pursue your topic.

 Subject to change

 Describe your practice setting, and explain the specific problem/challenge you faced and the effect it was having (e.g., on patient outcomes, patient safety, patient satisfaction, staff morale, workplace health).
 Where did the idea for the promising practice come from?

 What is the promising practice?
 What are its key features?
 Who was responsible for developing and implementing it?
 What was the timeframe (from conception through implementation to evaluation) for the program/project?